-- Access limited to authorized personnel. - Laboratory room doors to have appropriate signage (e.g., biohazard sign, containment level, contact information, entry requirements). - Where unique hazards exist, project-specific signage to be posted at animal room, animal cubicle, and post mortem room points of entry. - Doors to the containment laboratory are lockable (this does not apply to areas within the containment laboratory). - Office areas to be located outside of the containment laboratory.
-Paperwork stations for data collection can be within the containment laboratory provided they are located away from laboratory work areas. - Doors, frames, casework and bench tops are to be non-absorptive (i.e. the use of organic materials should be avoided). - Working surfaces of bench-tops are to be non-absorptive. - Surfaces and interior coatings (including walls, ceilings, floors, furniture, and benchtops) to be cleanable, non-absorbent, and resistant to scratches, stains, moisture, chemicals, heat, impact, repeated decontamination, and high pressure washing. - Floors must be slip-resistant in accordance with function. - Autoclave or other acceptable means of waste treatment/disposal is to be provided. - Windows, if they can be opened, are to be protected by fly screens. - Hooks are to be provided for laboratory coats at laboratory exit; street and laboratory clothing areas are to be separated. - Hand-washing sinks are to be located near the point of exit from the laboratory or in anteroom. - Hand-washing sinks are to be provided with "hands-free" capability (recommended). - Decontamination technologies to be provided within the containment zone or SOPs must be in place to transport waste out of the containment zone to a designated decontamination area. - Decontamination technologies to be provided with monitoring and recording devices that capture operational parameters. - An autoclave must be capable of operating at the appropriate temperature for decontamination, as determined by validation, if being used as a method of decontamination - Emergency eyewash and shower equipment to be provided in accordance with activities. - Biological Safety Cabinets (BSCs) and other primary containment devices are to be provided.
-Examples for use include procedures with the potential for producing aerosols and those involving high concentrations, large volumes or particular types of agents. - Class II B2 BSCs (where present) must be set up to eliminate reversal of airflow from the face of the BSC (i.e., puff-back) during a failure of the HVAC system or BSC exhaust fan; if not possible, the risk associated with puff-back to be mitigated through
+- Controlled access limited to authorized personnel. - Laboratory room doors to have appropriate signage (e.g., biohazard sign, containment level, contact information, entry requirements, PPE). - Where unique hazards exist, project-specific signage to be posted at animal room, animal cubicle, and post mortem room points of entry. - Doors to the containment laboratory are lockable (this does not apply to areas within the containment laboratory). - Office areas to be located outside of the containment laboratory.
+Paperwork stations for data collection can be within the containment laboratory provided they are located away from laboratory work areas. - Surfaces that come into contact with regulated or infectious material must be continuous with adjacent and overlapping materials - Surfaces and interior coatings (including walls, case work, ceilings, floors, furniture, and benchtops) to be cleanable, non-absorbent, and resistant to scratches, stains, moisture, chemicals, heat, impact, repeated decontamination, and high pressure washing. - Floors must be slip-resistant in accordance with function. - Autoclave or other acceptable means of waste treatment/disposal is to be provided. - Windows, if they can be opened, are to be protected by fly screens. - Hooks are to be provided for laboratory coats at laboratory exit; street and laboratory clothing areas are to be separated. - Hand-washing sinks are to be located near the point of exit from the laboratory or in anteroom. - Hand-washing sinks are to be provided with "hands-free" capability (recommended). - Decontamination technologies to be provided within the containment zone or SOPs must be in place to transport waste out of the containment zone to a designated decontamination area. - Decontamination technologies to be provided with monitoring and recording devices that capture operational parameters. - An autoclave must be capable of operating at the appropriate temperature for decontamination, as determined by validation, if being used as a method of decontamination and calibrated annually.
+Autoclaves must be validated annual with a representative load. - Emergency eyewash and shower equipment to be provided in accordance with activities.

-- physical and operational means. - BSCs must be located as far as possible from high traffic areas, doors, openable windows, and air supply/exhaust diffusers. - Process equipment, closed systems, and other primary containment devices must be designed to prevent the release of infectious materials/toxins. - Vacuum systems must be equipped with a mechanism to prevent internal contamination. - Two-way communication systems must be provided inside the containment zone to allow communication between the inside of the containment barrier to the outside of the containment zone, in accordance with function.
+- Biological Safety Cabinets (BSCs) and other primary containment devices are to be provided and certified annually.
+Examples for use include procedures with the potential for producing aerosols and those involving high concentrations, large volumes or particular types of agents. - Class II B2 BSCs (where present) must be set up to eliminate reversal of airflow from the face of the BSC (i.e., puff-back) during a failure of the HVAC system or BSC exhaust fan; if not possible, the risk associated with puff-back to be mitigated through physical and operational means. - BSCs must be located as far as possible from high traffic areas, doors, openable windows, and air supply/exhaust diffusers. - Process equipment, closed systems, and other primary containment devices must be designed to prevent the release of infectious materials/toxins. - Vacuum systems must be equipped with a mechanism to prevent internal contamination or release of regulated/infectious materials (inline filters). - Two-way communication systems must be provided inside the containment zone to allow communication between the inside of the containment barrier to the outside of the containment zone, in accordance with function.